 $501+ per link

 At this price, you should expect the highest DAs, such as media placements, from a reputable company with all the elements discussed in the previous tier.
+Make sure to do your homework and check that the links truly are worth the cost.

 Looking for more pricing data?
 Check out Credo’s 2019 Digital Marketing Industry Pricing Survey.